 The Bush School prides itself on keeping its academic programs affordable.
 Through generous donations and state and university funding, we have created an environment of academic excellence comparable to schools that cost much more.
 We aim to prepare students for careers in public service without burdening them with expensive school loans and debt.

-Please select your program of interest for more information on costs and aid.
+Please select your program of interest in the left-hand menu for more information on costs and aid.